kernkonzept/l4_virtio-net-switch/doc/l4vio_readme.md

 virtual switch port is returned.
 A client uses this capability to talk to the virtual network switch using the virtio network protocol.

-A couple of examples on how to create ports with different properties are listed below.
+Here are couple of examples on how to create ports with different properties:

     -- normal port with at most 4 data spaces net0 = switch:create(0, 4)